mraggi/FuzzyLogicEcology/README.md

-# SpaDiMo-F
+# SpaDisMo-F

-Short for SPAcial DIstribution MOdeling with Fuzzy logic.
+Short for SPAcial DIStribution MOdeling with Fuzzy logic.

-Construction of a digraph based on data points from observations of ecological distributions to calculate overlaps using fuzzy logic.
+Construction of a sympatry network, which is a digraph based on data points from observations of ecological distributions to calculate overlaps using fuzzy logic.

 ## Some (brief) theory